Published: Tuesday, 27th August 2019

 Newtown Street in Duns will closed between the New Road/Langtongate junction and Duns Library Contact Centre for the official opening.

-There will be a static display of vehicles owned by Club Lotus members and let the public to gather to watch and listen to the Q&A session.
+There will be a static display of vehicles owned by Club Lotus members and let the public to gather to watch and listen to the Q and A session.

 Jim Clark Lotus Evora charity competition

-The 100,000th Lotus ever built, signed by all 20 current Formula One drivers at this year’s Monaco Grand Prix is available to win for £20 helping to raise funds for the Trust and new museum.
+The one hundred thousandth Lotus ever built, signed by all 20 current Formula One drivers at this year’s Monaco Grand Prix is available to win for £20 helping to raise funds for the Trust and new museum.
 Enter online.